wernerpyke/pyxel/docs/pyke_pyxel_API.md

 Parameters
 ----------
-frame : Coord
+frame : coord
-    The `Coord` of the top-left corner of the image's graphic in the resource image. cols : int, optional
+    The `coord` of the top-left corner of the image's graphic in the resource image. cols : int, optional
     The number of columns the image graphic occupies, by default 1. rows : int, optional